 Many changes in the material used to cover concrete pools which help to make your pool safer and easier to maintain.
-These changes have occurred gradually since the 1990’s.
-Besides making it easier to keep you pool safe and easier to maintain, these new improvements have also changed the look and feel of your new or refinished swimming pool.
+These changes have occurred gradually since the 1990s.
+Besides making it easier to keep your pool safe and easier to maintain, these new improvements have also changed the look and feel of your new or refinished swimming pool.
 Before getting into the new improvements to the material used to finish your pool, we need to take a quick look at the history of pool finishes.

 A Brief History of Swimming Pool Finishes